AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 <!-- \autoref{eq:bitcoin-daa} -->

+\defineTerm{Convertible Context}{
+  The boundary of a group of values that are mutually convertible.
+  Within a convertible context, all values must be of the same \emph{scale} or have known exact scaling factors }

 The general case of a DAA's relationships (flows of \emph{information} and \emph{context}) are diagrammed in \autoref{fig:daa-conversion}.

 \begin{figure}[p]